PhotoStructure has a number of filters that all must pass for a photo or video to be added to your library.

 If the JPEG is found to be corrupt it will be skipped.
-This may be due to bitrot or a failed backup.
+This may be due to bitrot or file truncation due to a failed backup.

 If the image is too small, it will be skipped.
 The default minimum dimension is 480 pixels for images, and 240 pixels for videos.
 The default minimum filesize is 50 KB.
 These defaults can be changed with the